DevYatsu/JadeFlow/README.md

 - Boolean
 - String
 - Numbers (integer and float as one type)
-- Objects (Classes, Functions, Arrays)
+- Vectors/Arrays
+- Dictionaries/Objects
-- Null
+- Null (actually not a data type)

 ### Declaring Functions